tethysplatform/tethys/docs/software_suite.rst

    :width: 200px
    :align: right

-Tethys Platform supports websocket connections using `Django Channels <https://channels.readthedocs.io/en/latest/index.html/>`_.
+Tethys Platform supports WebSocket connections using `Django Channels <https://channels.readthedocs.io/en/latest/index.html/>`_.
 Django Channels is an official Django project that brings asynchronous and long-running connections to the synchronous Django.

 The Websocket protocol provides as persistent connection between client and server.
-In contrast to the traditional HTTP protocol, the webscoket protocol allows for bidirectional communication between client and server (e.i. the server can trigger a response without the client sending a request).
+In contrast to the traditional HTTP protocol, the webscoket protocol allows for bidirectional communication between client and server (i.e. the server can trigger a response without the client sending a request).
 Django Channels uses Consumers to structure code and handle client/server communication in a similar way Controllers are used with the HTTP protocol.
-When creating a websocket connection, a "handshake" needs to be established between the client and server.
+When creating a WebSocket connection, a "handshake" needs to be established between the client and server.

 For more information about Django Channels and Consumers visit `the Django Channels docummentation <https://channels.readthedocs.io/en/latest/>`_.

-For more information on establishing a websocket connection see `the JavaScript WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/>`_.
+For more information on establishing a WebSocket connection see `the JavaScript WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/>`_.
 Alternatively, other existing JavaScript or Python Websocket clients can we used.

-To create a URL mapping using the websocket protocol see the example provided in the `App Base Class API documentation <./tethys_sdk/app_class.html#override-methods>`_.
+To create a URL mapping using the WebSocket protocol see the example provided in the `App Base Class API documentation <./tethys_sdk/app_class.html#override-methods>`_.

 Docker Installation
 ===================